-K. Motions and Petitions
+L. Motions and Petitions

 All motions and petitions shall be filed in the Traffic Department in Merced or the Traffic Division of the Los Banos Clerk's Office.
-Motions cannot be accepted as a walkin, and shall scheduled on an arraignment calendar at least one week from the date received in the designated courtroom, unless assigned elsewhere by the court.
+Motions cannot be accepted as a walkin and shall be scheduled on an arraignment calendar at least one week from the date received in the designated courtroom, unless assigned elsewhere by the court.